SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Neuronite.md

         effect: The neuronite chooses one ally within 10 squares.
 Each target is either taunted by the ally, or the ally has damage immunity 3 whenever any target makes a strike against them (the neuronite's choice).
-Either effect lasts until the start of the neuronite's next turn
+Either effect lasts until the start of the neuronite's next turn.
   - type: feature
     feature_type: trait
     name: Loyalty Collar